UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-lhays2/5/ReadMe.md

     }
  ```

 A modular program allows for scalability. with the good version we could implement several machines with little effort simply making a few function calls but with this version we would need to replicate much of the same code to get more machines.
+The problem only compounds as it gets bigger as well.